ilich/MvcReportViewer/README.md

 *reportParameters* - The report parameter properties for the report.

-*showParameterPrompts* - The value that indicates whether parameter prompts are displayed.
+*controlSettings* - The Report Viewer control's UI settings.

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.